 Getting Crap Past the Radar: Between the Stripperiffic female outfits (which Torneko threatens to wear), the heavily implied sex between Torneko and his wife, the female hot spring bather who comments on the size of your breasts if you're female (they're small), and a, umm... certain quote you may get if you have Kiryl look in a mirror.
 There's a girl in a bar (that's only open at night) in Lassiez Fayre, and if you talk to her in a group she'll say "Oh là là!
 Ze entourage?
 I'm not zat kind of girl, monsieur!
 You most come alone."
 There's also a priest in Femiscyra (Which is an all-female castle) who will say "I'm the only man who lives in this entire castle, you know.
 Well, the only real man, that is.
 Huh huh huh.
 Jealous, are you?
 So you're one of those 'modern' women, eh?"
 It's positively amazing that the DS translation managed to get an E10+.

 God Is Flawed: The Big Good of the game, the Zenith Dragon, is responsible for a remarkable amount of suffering thanks to a particularly cruel enforcement of Zenithian law.
 The Hero is the love child of a forbidden union between a Zenithian woman and a human woodcutter.
-After he/she is born, the Zenith Dragon smites the father with lightning and forces the mother to return to Zenithia and abandon her child.
-The woodcutter's father ends up a broken and bitter old man, and neither he nor your mother recognize you (or vice versa) when you meet them later in the game.
+After he or she is born, the Zenith Dragon smites the father with lightning and forces the mother to return to Zenithia and abandon her child.
+The woodcutter's father ends up a broken and bitter old man, and he doesn't recognize The Hero.
+You meet a Zenithian woman later who is heavily implied to be the Hero's mother, but she never explicitly identifies herself.
 While the story gives you all the pieces to put this together, no one calls him out on it.

 God Is Inept: The Dragon God also turns out to be almost completely powerless to do anything to stop the villain except to provide a weak NPC to tag along and to give the hero a convenient (but unnecessary) lift once he's defeated the main villain.